inktrap/studyriffic/docs/USERGUIDE.md

 a signature.)

-# Views
+## Views

  - if you want to use a custom template, create a directory that is named like your study in the views directory.
 Then put the template file you want to use in it.
 F.e.: to use a custom ``first.tpl`` in our owls-study, create we would have to create ``ROOT/views/owls/first.tpl``.
-But if you forget it, don't worry, Studyriffic will remind you with an ``AssertionError``.
+But if you forget it, don't worry, Studyriffic will remind you with an ``AssertionError`` (see structural errors below).

+# Results

+I am going to explain the format of the results now and I'll show you how you can process them with R.

 # Errors